browserengineering/book/book/http.md

         response = s.makefile("r", encoding="utf8", newline="\r\n")
 ```

-Here `makefile` returns a file-like object containing every byte we
+Here, `makefile` returns a file-like object containing every byte we
 receive from the server.
 I am instructing Python to turn those bytes
 into a string using the `utf8` *encoding*, or method of associating
 bytes to letters.[^utf8] I'm also informing Python of HTTP's weird line